unoplatform/uno/doc/articles/howto-consume-webservices.md

     }
     ```

     This method uses a helper method (added next) to ensure the event is raised on the UI thread.
-As the code does not await this execution, the compiler would usually display a warning in the assumption that this is a mistake.
+As the code does not await this execution, the compiler would usually display a warning with the assumption that this is a mistake.
 As it is intentional, the code includes `#pragma` directives that temporarily disable that warning.

 > [!TIP]
 > If you want to learn more about lambda expressions, review the document here - [Lambda expressions](https://docs.microsoft.com/dotnet/csharp/language-reference/operators/lambda-expressions)